Rab concentration camp: Inmates and camp conditions

-Jewish internees at Rab
+Jewish prisoners at Rab

 By 1 July 1943, 2,118 Yugoslav Jews were recorded having been interned by the Italian army.
 Starting in June 1943, they were moved into a newly constructed section of the Rab concentration camp, alongside the Slovenian and Croatian section.
 Unlike the Slovene and Croatian prisoners, the Jewish ones were provided with better accommodation, sanitation and services; they were provided with wooden and brick barracks and houses in contrast to the overcrowded tents sheltering the Slavic prisoners.